 - This report gives an update of an indicator for Grassland Butterflies, which gives the trend of a selection of butterflies characteristic of European grasslands. - The indicator is based on national Butterfly Monitoring Schemes from across Europe, most of them members of the European Union (see map 1). - The results show that the index of grassland butterfly abundance has declined by 30% since 1990, indicating a dramatic loss of grassland biodiversity.
-Since some of the monitoring schemes are biased towards natural and species-rich areas, this trend is probably an underestimate. - The indicator seems to indicate that the rate of decline has slowed in the last 5-10 years.
-However, ten of the seventeen characteristic grassland species included in the indicator have declined in the EU, while three have remained stable, three increased, and one species the trend is uncertain.
-The priority now is to halt further losses and support recovery. - In North-western Europe intensification of farming is the most important threat to grassland butterflies.
-Protecting remaining semi natural grasslands in these areas and reversing fragmentation is essential to halt further losses. - In many parts of the rest of Europe, abandonment is the key factor in the decline of grassland butterflies.
-Only if young farmers see a future for their families, while at the same time respecting long established farming traditions, can grassland butterflies be saved.
+Since some of the monitoring schemes are biased towards natural and species-rich areas, this trend is probably an underestimate. - The indicator seems to indicate that the rate of decline has slowed in the last 5-10 years. - In North-western Europe, intensification of farming is the most important threat to grassland butterflies.
+Protecting remaining semi natural-grasslands in these areas and reversing fragmentation is essential to halt further losses. - In many parts of the rest of Europe, abandonment is the key factor in the decline of grassland butterflies.
+Only if young farmers see a future for their families, while at the same time respecting long established farming traditions, grassland butterflies can be saved.
 Redirection of CAP funding to support sustainable farming of HNV areas is vital. - The completion of the Natura 2000 network across Europe is an important way to help these butterflies.
-In addition restoration or recreation of mosaics of habitats at a landscape scale, both inside and outside Natura 2000 areas, are needed. - EU Member States can now designate and protect 'Environmentally Sensitive Grassland" under CAP 2013.
+In addition, restoration or recreation of mosaics of habitats at a landscape scale, both inside and outside Natura 2000 areas, are needed. - EU Member States can now designate and protect 'Environmentally Sensitive Grassland" under CAP 2013.
 Much more use needs to be made of this instrument. - BCE has published guidance and specific advice for effective management of grassland for butterflies (the 'Dos and Don'ts', Van Swaay et al., 2012).
 It would be good if EU and Member State Farm Advisory Services could adopt and disseminate this advice to help farmers improve effectiveness of grassland management. - The European Grassland Butterfly Indicator should become one of the headline indicators for biodiversity in Europe.
 It should also be used as a measure of the success of agriculture policies.
 Core funding of this and other butterfly indicators can guarantee the development of more robust indices and their extension to other habitats.
 This would assist with the validation and reform of a range of sectoral policies and help achieve the goal set by European Heads of Government to halt biodiversity losses and by 2020 restore, in so far as feasible, biodiversity and ecosystems.